Kid-Friendly Museums in the New York Area

 Price: Admission: $1/ person suggested donation at Trailside; Parking: $10/vehicle at Bear Mountain State Park; Empire Pass $80

-What you need to know: Restrooms open, Museums and Office closed; wear a mask or face covering; maintain social distancing; wait for other visitors to move from congested areas; do not touch common surfaces
+What you need to know: Restrooms open; wear a mask or face covering; maintain social distancing; wait for other visitors to move from congested areas; do not touch common surfaces

 The 40-acre site features nature trails—including the first section of the Appalachian Trail—that link the homes of several birds of prey, the bear den, and habitats for beavers, river otters, foxes, and coyotes.
 The museum includes exhibits on Native Americans, the Revolutionary War, and the Boy Scouts.
-Parking only by the main entrance near the pool
+Park at Bear Mountain State Park.

 Fort Montgomery State Historic Site

 Hours: Wednesday through Sunday, 9am-5pm (Museum closed Mondays and Tuesdays)